crazzyghost/alphavantage-java/README.md

 These five steps summarize how to access data using this library

-1. `config`ure the wrapper
+Step 1. `config`ure the wrapper

-2. Select a `category`
+Step 2.
+Select a `category`

-3. Set the `parameters` for the selected category
+Step 3.
+Set the `parameters` for the selected category

-4. Add `response callbacks`
+Step 4.
+(Optional) Add `response callbacks`

-5. `fetch` results
+Step 5. `fetch` results

 #### 1. `Config`uring the wrapper

 Access to the API is through the AlphaVantage Singleton which is accessed using the `static` `api()` method of the class.
-Initialize the singleton with a `Config` instance once through out your apps lifetime.
+Initialize the singleton with a `Config` instance once throughout your app's lifetime.

 ```java
 Config cfg = Config.builder()